bartboy011/CascadeJS/README.md

 `duration:` - How long each letter's animation lasts.
 If you'd rather specify this in your CSS, just leave this option empty.
 Defaults to `null` and doesn't add this styling.

-`should_fragment` - If you've previously called `fragment()` on this node, set this option to false otherwise the fragmentation will run again and throw an error.
+`should_fragment:` - If you've previously called `fragment()` on this node, set this option to false otherwise the fragmentation will run again and throw an error.
 Defaults to true.

 #### Example: